-- Support the master planning of the Lakewood Landing site for mixed-use development so it will provide opportunities for high density housing, employment, business, and public space. - Pursue opportunities to enhance landscaping or add linear parks within the public right-of-way to integrate green spaces and open spaces into the LSDS. - Work through the Legacy Plan 2020 to identify opportunities for public parks facilities within a 10-minute walk of subarea residents. - Identify standards and guidelines that support transitional parking arrangements so space used for parking can be transitioned to other uses as the area becomes less autodependent.
+- Pursue opportunities to enhance landscaping or add linear parks within the public right-of-way to integrate green spaces and open spaces into the LSDS. - Work through the Legacy Plan 2020 to identify opportunities for public parks facilities within a 10-minute walk of subarea residents. - Identify standards and guidelines that support transitional parking arrangements so space used for parking can be transitioned to other uses as the area becomes less autodependent. - Monitor the impact of the Lakewood Station District

-Monitor the impact of the Lakewood Station District Overlay and amend the Plan as needed to improve outcomes.
+Overlay and amend the Plan as needed to improve outcomes.